Dog-Friendly Perth, WA: Visiting Perth with a Dog

 Alternatively, head to the northern beaches of Perth and grab a table at Union Kitchen in Mindarie.
 Open for breakfast and lunch daily, dogs even have their very own menu.
 Choose from a Puppiccino or Mutt Shake, perhaps with a Dogs Bark-fest.
 On hot days, the Pupsicle is a welcome treat.

-Alternatively, head Fremantle for a wide selection of dog-friendly waterfront restaurants.
 A popular dog-friendly spot is the beer garden at Little Creatures Brewery, which has a wide-ranging menu, beer tasting paddles and a list of mainly WA wines for non-beer-drinkers.
-Or watch the sunset while dining on seafood at the Bathers Beach House.
+We spent a delightful evening relaxing at this dog-friendly pub with our pup.

 Little Creatures Beer Garden with Dog